JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * __TeamCity fails to initialize a cloud client when creating an Amazon EC2 spot fleet profile__
   When creating a [cloud profile](agent-cloud-profile.md) for an Amazon EC2 spot fleet, users might get the "_Failed to initialize cloud client 'amazon'.
 An exception occurred while parsing config._" error.
 This error only occurs if the "_Specify instance attributes that match your compute requirements_" option is enabled in the current fleet's _[instance type requirements](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-attribute-based-instance-type-selection.html#abs-create-spot-fleet)_.
   To work around this issue, please remove the `InstanceRequirements` block from the fleet's JSON configuration file before uploading it to TeamCity.
 This issue will be fixed in TeamCity 2022.1.
+* __Builds might fail to publish artifacts to Amazon S3 if AWS KMS is used__
+  After updating to 2021.2, builds might start failing on an attempt to publish artifacts to an Amazon S3 bucket encrypted with an [AWS KMS](https://docs.aws.amazon.com/kms/index.html) key.
+This issue is caused by the recently added integrity check for build artifacts.
+To temporarily disable it in a project and workaround the issue, set the `teamcity.internal.storage.s3.upload.enableConsistencyCheck=false` property on a [project level](project-and-agent-level-build-parameters.md).
+ This problem will be fixed in TeamCity 2021.2.3.

 ### Canceled bidirectional agent-server communication protocol